 One issue I personally have with hypermobility rehab and indeed hypermobility core exercise is that’s they promote segmenting the hypermobile body and focusing on solely one area.
 Many of the clients we see in the studio all report the same systemic issues and the same treatment from health care professionals.
 They go for help with multiple dislocating joints, and at therapy, only one issue is addressed.

 With Hypermobility rehab, these individuals need to relearn how to use the body as a unit again, and more of their rehab needs to lean toward the neurological side of things, not just joints and tissue. there is also the issue of these individuals being taught to brace and to contract their cores, which can lead to issues with the hypermobile pelvic floor.

 In conclusion, are hypermobile core exercises a good idea?

 Well, it depends on the context.
-If you are training it because you believe that it is weak, then I hope the information above has helped to allay any fear surrounding this.
+If you are training it because you believe that it is weak, then I hope the information above has helped to allay any fears surrounding this.
 After all, there is no reason why those with hypermobility cant partake in hypermobility core training, however, bracing and repetitive movement likes crunches could possibly cause some issues with the pelvic floor.

 A good reason to potentially partake in hypermobility core straining is if you enjoy it, any movements we enjoy are likely to benefit us, although a good hypermobility rehab programme should consist of good neurological, muscular, and psychological exercises.
 But, to feel conscripted when it comes to hypermobility core exercises is not needed.
-If you enjoy them do the,, however, if not, there are a million other things out there that would be just as good, if not better.
+If you enjoy them do the, however, if not, then there are a million other things out there that would be just as good, if not better.

 .
 2011 Dec;25(12):3404-11Core stability exercises in individuals with and without chronic nonspecific low back pain.
 Journal of strength and conditioning